fplusf/code-field-monorepo/README.md

-# rogorApp
+# Note taking app with spaces, folders and documents

-Imaginary rogor app, where you can create an account, deposit, withdraw and transfer money.
+The user can have an account and create spaces and notes

 ## Getting Started